jguamie/algorithms/README.md

 * [LeetCode Google Problems](https://leetcode.com/problemset/top-google-questions/) 42, 200, 208
 ![leetcode-google-problems](https://github.com/jguamie/practice-problems/blob/master/images/leetcode-google-5.png)
 ### Remainder of [Algorithms, Part I (Princeton University)](https://www.coursera.org/learn/algorithms-part1)
-* Skip all of Week 5
+* Skip all of Week 5.
-* Study Week 6: Hash Tables section only
+* Study Week 6: Hash Tables section only.
 ### LeetCode - Easy
 Many LeetCode Medium and Difficult problems are advanced versions of Easy problems.
 Practicing and understanding a large number of Easy problems builds a strong foundation to set you up for success with Medium/Hard problems.
 Also, going through a high volume of Easy problems will build your coding speed.
 * Complete all of the [LeetCode Easy Collection](https://leetcode.com/explore/interview/card/top-interview-questions-easy/)